-This spicy and saucy sloppy joe recipe is perfect for a weeknight dinner since it only takes one pot, a cutting board and a knife!
+This from-scratch, saucy sloppy joe recipe with a kick is perfect for a weeknight dinner since it only takes one pot, a cutting board and a knife!
 (And maybe a kitchen helper for the prep work.)

 Heavy with herbs and spices, the aroma coming from the kitchen is going to lure your eaters in droves.